 Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

-Hello, my name is Miss Dunning and I am the class teacher.
-We are a mixed ability lower KS1/2 class with 8 pupils.
-We are supported by Miss Sage and Mr Burquest, who will be leading our interventions, supporting and motivating us to become the best learners we can be!
+Hello, my name is Miss Dunning and I am the new class 3 teacher.
+We are a mixed ability lower KS2 class with 9 pupils.
+We are supported by Mr Growney and Mr Marsh, who will be leading our interventions, supporting and motivating us to become the best learners we can be.

 To contact me please email firstname.lastname@example.org